d(1,3)

 geom_point(aes(x = x1, y = x2, color = .cluster)) +

-ggtitle("k-means (k=2) on normalized / scaled data")
+ggtitle("k-means (k=2) on normalized / scaled data")strengths

 shortcomings

-dataset, \(k\)-means clustering will be run.
+Again, using the penguins dataset, \(k\)-means clustering will be run.
 We try multiple different values of \(k\) to come up with a partition of the penguins.
 We can look at the clusterings on scatterplots of the numerical variables.
-We can also check to see if the clustering aligns with the categorical variables like species
+We can also check to see if the clustering aligns with the categorical variables like species and island.

 Notice that we are only using the numerical variables.
 And the numerical variables have been scaled (subtract the mean and divide by the standard deviation).